-A squirrel, multiple nuts, and a tree are present.
-A two-dimensional grid's cells represent positions.
-Ultimately, we want to determine the shortest path possible for the squirrel to travel to gather each nut and place it under the tree individually.
-With the ability to move in four directions (up, down, left, and right) to the adjacent cell, the squirrel can only take one nut at a time.
-It is the number of moves that represents the distance.
+A squirrel, several nuts, and a tree are in the vicinity.
+The positions on a grid are depicted by cells in two dimensions.
+The main objective is to find the most efficient route for the squirrel to collect each nut and store it beneath the tree one by one.
+Moving in four directions (up, down, left, and right) to an adjacent cell, the squirrel is restricted to carrying just one nut at a time.
+The distance is determined by the total number of moves made.

 Key features: